 The U.S. Needs More Apprentices.
-Here’s Why – and How – to Start with Immigrants.
+Here’s Why – and How – to Start with English Learners.

-Apprenticeships fill critical gaps in the U.S. workforce – particularly in industries like manufacturing and construction, essential to rebuilding the U.S. infrastructure.
-And they advance economic mobility in significant ways: Graduates can expect to earn an average starting salary of $77,000.
+Apprenticeships fill critical gaps in the U.S. workforce – particularly in essential sectors like manufacturing and construction.
+And they advance economic mobility in significant ways: Graduates can expect to earn an average starting salary of $80,000.

-A thriving U.S. apprenticeship system will help power the U.S. economic recovery.
-But to get there, we need more apprentices.
+A thriving U.S. apprenticeship system powers the U.S. economy.
+But right now, we don’t have enough apprentices.
 At least 30 of every 100 skilled trade jobs are going unfilled, a gap that has created 2.4 million open manufacturing positions in the U.S. And, unless systems change, the shortage will get worse: More than a quarter of current skilled trade workers are within 10 years of retirement.

 Pre-apprenticeships, particularly those focused on career-aligned language upskilling, can bridge the opportunity gap.
 Successful programs borrow from apprenticeships’ core strengths to boost language learners’ success in two key ways: